American Teenager: Celebrity response

 "American Teenager" was listed as one of former President of the United States Barack Obama's favorite songs of 2022, which prompted surprise from Cain and the media due to the song's anti-war message.
 The song was included on the pre-show playlist for Swift's the Eras Tour (2023–2024).
 American singer-songwriter Gracie Abrams covered "American Teenager" at the Sydney concert of her Good Riddance Tour in January 2024.
 The following month, she recorded a cover version of the song for the Australian radio station Triple J. Following its release, Abrams showed admiration for Cain; she described the song as "amazing" and stated that she enjoys Cain's songwriting and listens to her music often.

+Influence

+Nico Lang named their nonfiction book, American Teenager: How Trans Kids Are Surviving Hate and Finding Joy in a Turbulent Era, after "American Teenager".
+They decided on the name when they heard Cain's song playing on the radio, later saying that they hoped the song would influence how readers approached their book.

 Music video and live performances

 The music video for "American Teenager" was filmed in Cain's hometown of Perry, Florida.

 Cain directed and edited the music video for "American Teenager", which was filmed by Silken Weinberg in Cain's hometown of Perry, Florida.
 Cain wore her mother's cheerleading uniform to the city's high school football field, shooting the video on the same camera used for the music video of her song "God's Country" (2021).
 She stated that she felt it correct to follow in her mother's "footsteps" for the music video after looking at old pictures of her mother.
 The video pays homage to American Football and contains footage of the September 11 attacks.
 It also includes a longer intro to the song.

 Cain performed "American Teenager" live at several festivals, including the Pitchfork Music Festival, Coachella, and Primavera Sound.
 She also included it in the set list of her first two concerts tours, the Freezer Bride Tour in 2022, and the Blood Stained Blonde Tour in 2023.